 Office Director Biographies

-The Division is comprised of three offices: Preparedness, Colorado Information Analysis Center (CIAC) and Emergency Management.
+Division is comprised of three offices: Grants Management, Colorado Information Analysis Center (CIAC) and Emergency Management.
 Each office is lead by a director.

 Lin Bonesteel joined the Colorado Division of Homeland Security and Emergency as the Director of the Office of Grants Management on May 13, 2019.
 Previously, Bonesteel worked at the Denver Office of Emergency Management from 2009-2019 as the program manager for the urban Area Security Initiative (UASI).
 Orginally from Milwaukee, Wisconsin, she was raised in Lakewood and Littleton.
 Her family relocated several times during her high school and college years to locations including Riverside, California, Cherstertown, Maryland and Phoenix, Arizona.